matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

 - [Inline Tasks](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-roslyncodetaskfactory) – We can write code fragments directly into `.targets` files.
 They will be compiled into tasks by the `RoslynCodeTaskFactory` and executed by MSBuild when run.
 This is great for drafting ideas, but falls short in maintainability and debugging.
 - [Exec Tasks](https://docs.microsoft.com/visualstudio/msbuild/exec-task) – Any executable can be invoked in a similar way to `Process.Start`.
 We can capture output, validate exit codes, or define regular expressions for custom error/warning messages.
 However, we will miss some integration points, and if we need to get complex data _out_ of the process, we'll have to [encode it in a single line](https://github.com/nuke-build/nuke/blob/37503dffe64a1a4a2aac62758dfd4d601e7cb65e/source/Nuke.MSBuildTaskRunner/Program.cs#L163) and [decode it in the target](https://github.com/nuke-build/nuke/blob/37503dffe64a1a4a2aac62758dfd4d601e7cb65e/source/Nuke.MSBuildTaskRunner/Nuke.MSBuildTaskRunner.targets#L42-L54).
 - [Custom Tasks](https://docs.microsoft.com/visualstudio/msbuild/task-writing) – We can operate with MSBuild infrastruture directly, including `ITask`, `IBuildEngine`, and `ITaskItem` objects.
-This allows us to log error/warning/info events, inspect item groups with their [metadata](https://docs.microsoft.com/visualstudio/msbuild/msbuild-well-known-item-metadata), and create more object-like results.
+This allows us to log error/warning/info events, inspect item groups with their [metadata](https://docs.microsoft.com/visualstudio/msbuild/msbuild-well-known-item-metadata), create more object-like results, and rely on [integrated caching mechanism](https://docs.microsoft.com/visualstudio/msbuild/incremental-builds).

 Since **custom tasks are the most scalable solution**, we will put focus on them for the rest of this article.